 Depression can be a delicate topic to approach in the workplace, but as the conversation around mental health grows, the stigma is silenced.
 For World Health Day: 2017 the World Health Organization is mobilizing education and support efforts around depression.

-In openly discussing depression in the workplace, employers and employees may present unique challenges and considerations you may need to take into account.
+In openly discussing depression in the workplace, employers and employees may have unique challenges and considerations to take into account.
 For instance, employers may not know how to accommodate mental health issues in hiring practices, and employees might wonder how to articulate mental health issues to employers.
 Mental Health Works offers practical strategies and solutions that employers and employees can use to address depression and mental health in the workplace.

 Through a combination of mental health initiatives and information your organization can confront mental health issues while creating an atmosphere of acceptance and awareness.
 To connect with more resources about depression and mental health in the workplace you can visit our Workplace Wellness topics page.